claiduiuc/CLAID-Website/_services/events.md

 ## Cultural Events

 Explore different aspects of Chinese culture at our cultural events!
-These include:

 - Chinese holiday celebrations
 - A Peek into China: Learn about the differences between different cities/regions in China
-- Taste of China: Try new foods
+- Taste of China: Delve into China's diverse and unique cuisine

 ...And more!